Studying classics

 (背, hai: back (part of body), height; 臨, rin: to look out on, to face)

 The most advanced stage of rinsho is hairin.
-Now, one no longer looks at a copy of the original, but tries to write it from memory.
-To do this, one can either use the printed form of the characters (活字, katsuji) in the original or write other characters—maybe a poem or a saying.
+At this point, you no longer look at a copy of the original, but try instead to write it from memory.
+To do this, you can either use the printed form of the characters (活字, katsuji) in the original or write other characters—maybe a poem or a saying.

-Hairin is the basis of original composition (創作, sousaku).
-After practicing a piece or several pieces by a single calligrapher, one can then try using their techniques to write one’s own pieces.
-Through extensive rinsho, one can acquire the techniques of multiple calligraphers and combine them into one’s own original style.
+Hairin is the basis of original composition (創作, sōsaku).
+After practicing a piece or several pieces by a single calligrapher, you can then try using their techniques to write your own pieces.
+Through extensive rinsho, the techniques of multiple calligraphers can be acquired and combined into your own original style; the development of an original style is one of the goals of calligraphy.

 Of course, the benefits of rinsho can be obtained without going to such extremes.
 Some people prefer to “chop and change” regularly, maybe studying a classic for a month or just a week at a time.
 At the beginning of your study, it is a good idea to practice a range of different classics to allow you to discover the styles and calligraphers that most appeal to you.
 We hope that the samples of rinsho on this site will help you on your way.